 Our SENCO is Mrs Varley and she can be contacted via the school office on 01695 574375 or by email at email@example.com

 West End prides itself on being a caring and inclusive school.
-Children with Special Educational Needs (SEN) or Physical Disabilities are supported according to whatever their individual needs have been assessed to require, via their Statement of SEN or their Individual Education Plan (IEP).
+Children with Special Educational Needs or Disabilities (SEND) are supported according to whatever their individual needs have been assessed to require, via their Educational Health & Care Plan (EHCP), SEND Support Plan, or Individual Education Plan (IEP).
 This support can be through a variety of methods or interventions which can include things such as: